dchambers/composerjs/README.md

 ComposerJs allows you to compose models using a number of co-operating _handlers_, where each _handler_ is responsible for defining a number of _properties_ within the model, potentially using other _properties_ as input.
 This is useful if you need to repeatedly create models with overlapping, but differing functionality.

-ComposerJs models have the following facets:
+ComposerJs models have the following attributes:

   * The models can have an arbitrary tree structure that can be used to model any domain problems.
   * The shape of the model is described up-front, but is then locked-in during use.